HoangTRANM/Banana/README.md

 Change: we simplified the hyperparameters, we kept C = 1.0, gamma = 'scale'.
 Impact: the accuracy is unchanged as well at 0.98125.
 Conclusion: we got a high accuracy score, meaning overfitting, because of the small number of rows in the dataset.
 But we got a good confusion matrix.
+-> following exactly the same methodology than for the models above, we used GridSearchCV for optimizing the hyperparameters:
+   Best SVC params: {'C': 10, 'gamma': 'scale', 'kernel': 'rbf'}
+   SVC Accuracy: 0.984375

 - Ensemble (Voting Classifier)
 Change: we did an ensemble of LinearSVC, KNeighbors Classifier, and SVC with the best parameters found above.